Ailihamu/NFL_BigData/README.md

 ## Installation <a name="installation"></a>

 Python 3* were used in creating this project.
+I have installed a python package called “Football_Pitch” which I created and uploaded to PyPi for drawing a football pitch.
 There's no need to install libraries for running the code in this project beyond the Anaconda distribution of Python.

 ## Project Motivation<a name="motivation"></a>